 The Suite Dreams Project is a unique program of the General Sports Foundation, a Michigan 501(c)(3) non-profit organization located in Rochester, Michigan.
-With over a decade of work and service in the lives of sick children, there are several milestones that show us at our very best.
+With almost two decades of work and service in the lives of sick children, there are several milestones that show us at our very best.
 Explore what we have done in the past, what we have going on now, and what we hope to accomplish in the future.

 The History of the Suite Dreams Project

 Over the years Art Van Furniture generously donated 50+ bedrooms to the Suite Dreams Project!
 Without Art Van Furniture’s generosity and support we would not have been able to accomplish our mission of renovating bedrooms for chronically ill children all over Michigan.
 We can not thank Art Van Furniture enough and were so grateful for the partnership!

 Beds by Design, which just opened a Rochester location in July, is working with the agency by donating mattresses.
 Now through the end of the month BBD is donating a twin mattress to Suite Dreams for every mattress sale it makes.
 BBD handcrafts mattresses that are ideal for children with special needs, according to BBD owner Rory Karpathian.